 Covered litter boxes are a great way to solve your issues of your baby digging for tootsie rolls.
 This also stops your home from being surrounded by baby products!

 However, before pressing add-to-cart, there are a few things you should know.
 For starters, covered litter boxes may not be the answer forever.
-Your little one can quickly figure out to outsmart these contraptions!
+Your little one can quickly figure out how to outsmart these contraptions!

 It's also important to remember that this isn't the most cat-friendly solution.
 The beauty of open litter boxes is that your cat can enjoy their space and freedom while doing their business.
 When you swap this out for a confined space, your kitty may become uncomfortable and feel anxious about their new bathroom.

+If your cat doesn't enjoy a covered litter box, a self-cleaning litter box might be an option.
 Lastly, if you're a fur-parent who likes to keep the cat food and litter box in one room, you may be solving one issue but opening up another!
 Let's face it, if it isn't the kitty Roca, it's the cat food or water.

 4. Keep the Litter Box Clean